DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 #### Description

-It is good practice to consider the use of Parameter Sets to store Flow Parameters.
+It is good practice to consider the use of Parameter Sets to store flow Parameters.
 Parameter Sets help to make your flows more flexible and reusable across environments.

 #### Actions

-Ensure all your Flow Parameters are included in a Parameter Set.
+Ensure all your flow parameters are included in a parameter set.

 ---